league-infrastructure/flyer-template/docs/about-flyte.prompt.md

 - **md** (medium): 150,000 - 300,000 px² → 72px base font
 - **lg** (large): > 300,000 px² → 90px base font

-## Re-Import and Name Preservation
+## Re-Import and Role Preservation

 When running `flyte import` on a source file that already has an existing `regions.yaml`:

 **Without `--replace` flag** (default):
 1. Loads the existing `regions.yaml`
 2. Validates that region count and positions (x, y, width, height) match
-3. If positions match exactly, preserves the `name` field from the existing file
+3. If positions match exactly, preserves the `role` field from the existing file
+4. Re-extracts text using OCR to populate the `name` field (text may change if placeholder text was updated)
-4. Outputs: "Preserved region names from existing regions.yaml"
+5. Outputs: "Preserved region roles from existing regions.yaml"

 **With `--replace` flag**:
 - Overwrites `regions.yaml` completely
+- Extracts new text via OCR for names
-- Generates new auto-detected names
+- Generates new auto-detected roles
-- Ignores any existing region names
+- Ignores any existing region metadata

 This allows users to:
-- Adjust import parameters (color tolerance, dilation, etc.) without losing custom region names
+- Adjust import parameters (color tolerance, dilation, etc.) without losing custom region roles
+- Update placeholder text and have it automatically re-extracted
 - Re-generate reference images while preserving metadata
 - Safely update templates when only visual elements change